ronelm2000/wsmtools/readme.md

   ![Why!?!](https://i.imgur.com/NdpGGp0.png)

+* There are alot of missing serials for BlakeWS, including cards that may already have an English card serial but not Japanese.

-### Build ###
+### Build
-The only requirement for now is having Visual Studio 2019.
-For any prior version of VS, ensure you have a compatible .NET Core 3.1 SDK.
+The only requirement for now is having Visual Studio 2022.
+For any prior version of VS (or VS Code), ensure you have a compatible .NET 6 SDK.